krinkir/docs-opmanual_developer/book/opmanual_developer/40_sw_diagnostics/10_intro.md

 <minitoc/>

+## Running example {#devel_sw_diagnostics_example}

+Throughout this section we will refer to the toy example of a robot with a single camera (just like our Duckiebots) in which camera drivers produce image frames at a frequency of `20Hz` and we are interested in pushing the camera to its limit, i.e., `30Hz`.

 ## When do I need it?

 You need to run the diagnostics tool every time you have made changes